 Swedish grammar is also famous for its vowels.
 There are nine of them, and you can pronounce them 17 different ways!
 There's the normal a, e, i, o, u, and y, plus the three extra characters that make up the 29-letter Swedish alphabet: å, ä, and ö.
 While the language was once divided into male, female, and neuter gender distinctions, now both male and female nouns and adjectives are called common gender, and inanimate objects are deemed neuter.
 There are still some exceptions, but overall it's much easier to remember the distinction between living beings and objects instead of remembering which words as masculine and which are feminine, like you do in French or Spanish.
 Also, the Swedish pronouns are very similar to English, while the definite article - the Swedish "the" - is "en or "ett", and it's commonly added to the ends of words.

 Learn Swedish Online

 Babbel is the great new way to learn Swedish on your computer or mobile device, and we can make understanding the complicated rules of language easy and fun.
 For remarkably low prices, you can engage in interactive exercises using proven educational methods and learn at your own pace.
-Babbel also offers its own social network, and our app is available in iPhone, Android, and Win8 devices.
-It used to be that if you wanted to tackle a subject like Swedish grammar, you’d be searching for private lessons that would be expensive or hard to find.
+Babbel also offers its own social network, apps for iPhone, iPad, Android and Win8 devices.
+It used to be that if you wanted to tackle a subject like Swedish grammar, you'd be searching for private lessons that would be expensive or hard to find.
 Now, you can get comprehensive lessons in an ad-free, distraction-free environment.
-It’s amazing how technology can put education at your fingertips.
+It's amazing how technology can put education at your fingertips.